kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 - admin can create groups for restaurants based on properties, like "thai", "cafe", etc.
 - categories to DB
 - clean-up
-- it would be awesome to save ALL info to the db after initial querying of the API so that the Places API wouldn't have to be used after that -> less use of the API (it's not free to use after initial trial), AND faster if your db lives closer to you than Google's servers.

 ## Done
 - add info, opening hours and sql-database-based ratings /5 to each location on the map